 Step 3: Certified by Vietnamese diplomatic body, there are 2 options:

 Notarized documents must be certified by the competent diplomatic representative body of Vietnam locates in the country where the document is issued

-If the country has diplomatic body in Viet Nam, foreign documents may be certified by such body in Viet Nam.
+If the country has the diplomatic body in Viet Nam, foreign documents may be certified by such a body in Viet Nam.